drakored/WearablePack-Pebble/samples/SF1PebbleDashboard/README.md

 Once you have authenticated with Salesforce, you will then be prompted to confirm that you want the JavaScript application to have access to invoke the API to get data from your Salesforce Org/Instance.

 If you click on the SETTINGS button in the Pebble App and you have an existing OAuth session established, you will only be prompted to confirm the *Salesforce1 Pebble Dashboard *is allowed to connected.
-This will send a new Access Token to the JS.
+This will send a new Access Token to the JS.<br>
 ![image alt text](images/image08.png)

 OAuth Details